Is WordPress good for eCommerce?

-On the other hand, WordPress is the most popular free and open-source content management system (CMS), powering over 40% of the web, including thousands of eCommerce sites.
-There’s a large market for WordPress-powered eCommerce sites, which may lead some to consider whether they should build their upcoming online store on WordPress.
+WordPress powers over 40% of the web, including thousands of eCommerce sites.
+It’s natural for business owners to notice this and ask themselves whether WordPress is good for eCommerce.
+The fact is there’s a large market for WordPress-powered eCommerce sites, leading many to consider whether they should build or migrate their online store to WordPress.

 This article answers whether WordPress is good for eCommerce and why you may consider using it for your business.